sumotoy/RA8875/README.md

 During the fix of setRotation issues I found another bug, the RA8875 forget some parameter previously assigned when you touch the scan registers...Again solved by some library workaround<br>
 Another bug, the user uploaded chars cannot be sized.
 Once upped if you touch font size you will see garbage, this is clearly another bug, grr.<br>
 Jus a new discovery, the command DCR_CIRCLE_START has an hardware issue when a SPI over 10Mhz it's used, the circles result in garbage!
 It takes time to discover that but at the end I got it!<br>
+Another hardware bug!
+TPXH,TPYH,TPXYL registers cannot be writed at more than 10Mhz or I got garbage!<br>

 #### Wiring with your MCU
 I support only _native SPI_.<br>